 We have studied the parametrization and gauge dependences in the Higgs-gravity system by using the functional renormalization group.
 We have considered the Einstein-Hilbert truncation for a gravitational sector and used the exponential parametrization and compared the results in the linear parametrization.
 Assuming an Einstein spacetime for the background field, the beta functions for the Planck mass squared, the cosmological constant and the scalar potential have been derived.
 We have used these results to study the parametrization and gauge dependences of the fixed points and the critical exponents.
-We find that the results do depend on these, but if we choose suitable range of gauge parameters, we may get reasonable and stable results under the change of gauge parameters, in accord with the principle of minimum sensitivity.
+The results do depend on these, but we have found that there are range of gauge parameters which give reasonable and stable results against the change of gauge parameters.